Spending precious time with my husband

 Both our families are in Ireland, so we don’t have the option to delegate.
 As much as they’d love to make packed lunches or cook dinner, they can’t.

 We’re very much part of our community – we have friends who would do anything for us.
 But because Nige is immunocompromised and we worry about germs, it’s easier just to get on with things ourselves.
 I don’t feel as safe when other people are around.
-We’ve battened down the hatches.
+So really we’d battened down the hatches even before we had to shield because of coronavirus.

 One thing I would say to others in this position is accept help from the start.
 It’s hard to let people in once you’re used to doing everything yourself.